Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Funnel synthesis problem

-To solve the problem \eqref{eq:SDP}, it is necessary to obtain the local Lipschitz constant $\gamma_{k}$ and the bound $\beta_{k}$ described in \eqref{eq:bound_on_Delta} for each $k\in\mathbb{Z}_{[0,N-1]}$.
-If the system is globally Lipschitz, one can directly use the global Lipschitz constant for all $k$ \cite{yu2013tube}.
-One effective way for estimating local $\gamma_{k}$ is to use sampling approaches \cite{reynolds2021funnel}, collecting samples of the triple $(\eta_{s},\xi_{s},w_{s})$ around the nominal trajectory, with $s$ denoting each sample.
+To solve the problem \eqref{eq:SDP}, it is necessary to obtain the local Lipschitz constant $(\gamma_i)_{k}$ and the bound $\beta_{k}$ described in \eqref{eq:bound_on_Delta} for each $k\in\mathbb{Z}_{[0,N-1]}$.
+If the system is globally Lipschitz, one can directly use the global Lipschitz constant for all $k$ \citep{yu2013tube}.
+One effective way for estimating local $\gamma_{k}$ is to use sampling approaches \citep{reynolds2021funnel}, collecting samples of the triple $(\eta_{s},\xi_{s},w_{s})$ around the nominal trajectory, with $s$ denoting each sample.
 Specifically, this involves sampling the state deviation $\eta_{s}$ within the maximum state funnel $Q_{max}$, the input deviation $\xi_{s}$ within the constraint \eqref{eq:input_constraint}, and the disturbance within its bound \eqref{eq:bound_on_2} for each subinterval $[t_{k},t_{k+1}]$.
-To obtain a less conservative constant, one might use the iterative procedure provided in \cite{reynolds2021funnel} where the estimation of $\gamma_{k}$ and funnel computation are alternately repeated until the convergence.
+To obtain a less conservative constant, one might use the iterative procedure provided in \citep{reynolds2021funnel} where the estimation of $\gamma_{k}$ and funnel computation are alternately repeated until the convergence.
 This paper does not consider this iterative process for simplicity as our proposed method can be incorporated with any way to estimate the Lipschitz constant.

-On the other hand, the value of $\Delta(t)$ defined in \eqref{eq:LTV_1} is known and can thus be evaluated at each $t$.
-Hence, for each subinterval $[t_{k},t_{k+1}]$, we pick $N_{s}$ sample temporal points $t_{s}$ uniformly, and then $\beta_{k}$ can be determined through
+On the other hand, the value of $\Delta_e(t)$ defined in \eqref{eq:LTV_1} is known and can thus be evaluated at each $t$.
+Hence, for each subinterval $[t_{k},t_{k+1}]$, we pick $N_{s}$ sample temporal points $t_{s}$ uniformly, and then $(\beta_e)_{k}$ can be determined through